nasa/cumulus/example/README.md

 Ideally the test can run in parallel with other tests and should be put in the `parallel` folder.
 If it cannot be, it should go in the `spec` folder.
 Only if the test should be run outside of the test suite should it go in the `standalone` folder.

-## Using your AWS CF stack in Travis CI
+## Using your AWS CF stack in Bamboo

-To use your own CF stack for running integration tests in bamboo, add your stack name [here](../bamboo/select-stack.js).
+To use your own CF stack for running integration tests in Bamboo, add your stack name [here](../bamboo/select-stack.js).

 ## Additional Notes